Wooza/ProspectTogether/README.md

 These entries cannot be imported.
 So you might have to prospect some chunks again.

 ## Data Sharing
-If you want to share your existing prospecting data with other players on the server, use `.pt sendall` or the "Send All Now" on the map dialog (use `Ctrl + P` to open it).
+If you want to share your existing prospecting data with other players on the server, use `.pt sendall` or the "Send All Now" on the map dialog.
 This will send all your prospecting data to the server and all other players.
 You usually only have to do this once.
 The server stores this information in `%Vintage_Story_Data%/ModData/YourWorldId/prospectTogetherServer.json`.
 If you also want to share newly added prospecting data in the future, enable autosharing.
-You can do this either via the dialog on the map (use `Ctrl + P` to open it) or by using `.pt autoshare true`.
+You can do this either via the dialog on the map or by using `.pt autoshare true`.

 If you play on a PvP server, you may only want to share your data with a certain group of players.
-Use `Ctrl + P` to open the settings.
-In the dialog, select the group that you want to share your data with.
+In the map dialog, select the group that you want to share your data with.
 You can use the "Send All Now" button, to send all your prospecting data to the selected group.

 When autosharing is enabled, you will send all future prospecting data to the configured group.